3BMLabs/Blog/_posts/2021-01-06-FreeCAD-Blender-Open-Source-BIM.markdown

 PS: I'm working on the integration of GIS2BIM in FreeCAD & Blender.
 I will come back in the near future with more information.

-My progress and datafiles of my FreeCAD/BLender/PyFlow expirments are on this [github repository](https://github.com/DutchSailor/FOSS-BIM-Experiments)
+My progress and datafiles of my FreeCAD/BLender/PyFlow experiments are on this [github repository](https://github.com/DutchSailor/FOSS-BIM-Experiments)

 #### Blender Drawing
 ![Blender Drawing](https://raw.githubusercontent.com/3BMLabs/LABS/master/assets/blog_assets/2021-01-06/BlenderDrawing.png)